Trauma Therapy

 What Happens In Session?

-Each trauma therapy session typically begins with a verbal check-in, creating space for you to share what feels most present.
+Each trauma therapy session typically begins with a verbal or written check-in, creating space for you to share what feels most present.
 We’ll then move into a grounding practice—such as breathwork, visualization, or orienting—to support a sense of safety and connection to the present moment.

 We will always move at a pace that feels accessible and manageable, with plenty of choice and collaboration.
 Over time, you'll build core skills for nervous system awareness and regulation, such as tracking sensations, identifying triggers and resources, and distinguishing between past and present experiences in your body.